wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 ## Conclusion

-For more information on working with custom tables, make sure to read the [Creating Tables with Plugins section of WordPress Plugin Handbook](https://developer.wordpress.org/plugins/creating-tables-with-plugins/).
-It's also useful to read the class reference for the `wpdb` [class](https://developer.wordpress.org/reference/classes/wpdb/), as well as the [function reference](https://developer.wordpress.org/reference/functions/dbdelta/) for `dbDelta()`.
+For more information on working with custom tables, make sure to read the [*Creating Tables with Plugins* section of the WordPress Plugin Handbook](https://developer.wordpress.org/plugins/creating-tables-with-plugins/).
+It's also useful to read the class reference for [the `wpdb` class](https://developer.wordpress.org/reference/classes/wpdb/), as well as [the function reference for `dbDelta()`](https://developer.wordpress.org/reference/functions/dbdelta/).